 Perth as a city has one of the driest climates in the world.

 In this guide, we’ve provide a case study of Perth’s water scarcity problems, and what they have done to address them.

-Other dry countries and cities might be able to get ideas for their water scarcity issues.
+Other dry countries and cities in the world might be able to learn something about how to address their own water scarcity issues.

 Summary – Perth Water Scarcity Problems & Solutions